xjh093/JHNoDataEmptyView/README.md

 ### Logs:

 3.add property 'jh_showNoDataEmptyView'.(2018-9-5)
-- suggest you to use this property, 'jh_hideNoDataEmptyView' is alse keeped.
+- suggest you to use this property, 'jh_hideNoDataEmptyView' is also keeped.
 You can choose one of them.
 - automatic show effect too big, some system's collectionView is also effected.

 2.replace 'jh_showAutomatic' to 'jh_hideNoDataEmptyView'.(2018-7-24)